-I know that many of you may not have access to these heart of palm noodles due to not having a local store that carries them or the fact that they can be more pricey.
+I know that many of you may not have access to these hearts of palm noodles due to not having a local store that carries them or the fact that they can be more pricey.

-In this portion of the recipe post I wanted to share a few alternatives you can use in this recipe.
+In this portion of the recipe post, I wanted to share a few alternatives you can use in this recipe.
 After all I want my recipes to be accessible to as many as possible that are needing low carb options.

-I’ve tried many of the zero carb noodles in my days of eating low carb so I have few tricks up my sleeve that will help you enjoy this dish even if you don’t have the noodles.
+I’ve tried many of the zero carb noodles in my days of eating low carb so I have a few tricks up my sleeve that will help you enjoy this dish even if you don’t have the noodles.

 Take a look at the possibilities below that would work out amazingly well for this Low Carb Creamy Shrimp Pasta.
 Enjoy!

 - Spaghetti Squash: This is an option that is huge in the low carb and THM community and we love it too.
 Once the spaghetti squash is cooked and tender, you can use a fork to create strings or “noodles” of squash pasta.